peterschlosser/DataTablesCoreMVCEntity/README.md

 # DataTablesCoreMVCEntity
 jQuery DataTables Demo using ASP.NET Core MVC and Entity Framework

-A simple and basic demonstration of [jQuery DataTables](https://datatables.net/) within the ASP.NET Core MVC Framework using Entity Framework Core.
+A simple and concise demonstration of the [jQuery DataTables plugin](https://datatables.net/) within the ASP.NET Core MVC Framework using Entity Framework Core.

 A basic<sup name="a1">[1](#f1)</sup> demonstration including sample data and the references one needs to build, demonstrate and [integrate](DataTablesCoreMVCEntity/README.md) DataTables into your project.